This guide to soccer movies lists out some of our favorite films about the world’s game.

 Even though soccer is the world’s most popular sports, there’s a surprising lack of films about the beautiful game.
 In America, it seems that there are more movies about college football than the soccer variety.
 But we’ve combed the video stores, e-commerce sites and streaming destinations to pick out the best-of-the-best — everything from documentaries to dramas and even some comedies too.

-Here are the top 20 greatest soccer films of all time:
+Here is a guide to the top 20 greatest soccer movies of all time:

 1. The Two Escobars